 Dustin Dixon teaches courses on the literature and culture of ancient Greece as well as Greek and Latin courses from the elementary to the advanced levels.
-He regularly teaches first-year Greek, and his past courses include ancient drama, Athenian political culture, classical mythology, Greek religion, and Homeric epic.
+He regularly teaches first-year Greek, and his past courses include ancient drama; Athenian political culture; classical mythology; Greek religion; Homeric epic; and the reception of classics in early modern drama, gothic novels, horror films, and the work of Jorge Luis Borges.

 Before coming to Grinnell, Professor Dixon taught at Emory University and Loyola University Maryland.
 He earned his Ph.D. from Boston University and his B.A. from Northwestern University.